equinix/metal-cli/docs/metal_capacity.md

 ### Synopsis

 Capacity operations.
 For more information on capacity in metros, visit https://metal.equinix.com/developers/docs/locations/metros/.
-For more information on capacity in facilities, visit https://metal.equinix.com/developers/docs/locations/facilities/.
+For more information on capacity in metros.

 ### Options